redox-os/orbtk/README.md

 ## Contribution

-If you want to help bring OrbTk further or you have feedback check our issue board https://gitlab.redox-os.org/redox-os/orbtk/-/boards/120.
+If you want to help bring OrbTk further or you have feedback check our issues https://github.com/redox-os/orbtk/issues.
 You could also discuss with us about OrbTk on the Redox chat https://redox-os.org/community/ (join the orbital channel).

 ## License